skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 - who is it for?
 - what might you as a partner be wanting to achieve?

+- just tell them what you do, why you do it, and why you think it works.

+>The reasons why you think something will work is your theory of change, one of the key components of any outcomes approach.
+(Whats wrong with logic models.pdf)

+>You need community partners, customers, young people and many others at the table because you need their knowledge about what’s working and not working, and their ideas about what could work better.

+I want to build relationships -- this is what will make it work or not.

+>Programs can and should show the effect they have on their customers.
+The effect on customers is the program’s contribution to the community.

 - sharing with public
+-
 - two-way process: interaction and listening.
 What we do and why?
 - connect universities with society
 - collaborative research